-Ballista is a distributed compute platform primarily implemented in Rust, using Apache Arrow as the memory model.
+Ballista is a distributed compute platform primarily implemented in Rust, and powered by Apache Arrow.
 It is built on an architecture that allows other programming languages to be supported as first-class citizens without paying a penalty for serialization costs.

 The foundational technologies in Ballista are:

 - Apache Arrow memory model and compute kernels for efficient processing of data.

 - Apache Arrow Flight Protocol for efficient data transfer between processes.

 - Google Protocol Buffers for serializing query plans.

 - Docker for packaging up executors along with user-defined code.

 The following diagram highlights some of the integrations that will be possible with this unique architecture.
 Note that not all components shown here are available yet.

 Although Ballista is largely inspired by Apache Spark, there are some key differences.